What is cultivated meat?

 The most important aspect of the bioprocess design is the bioreactor.
 Bioreactors (known colloquially as cultivators) provide the housing and control the conditions that enable cells to grow.
 For instance, bioreactors control the temperature, oxygen levels, and delivery of cell culture media.

-They also enable monitoring of other important parameters such as metabolite levels, pH, and biomass accumulation.
-Different types of bioreactors have long-standing histories in other industries that rely on animal cell culture.
-Existing models are being used by cultivated meat manufacturers at this time.
+Bioreactors also enable the monitoring of other important parameters, such as metabolite levels, pH, and biomass accumulation.
+Different types of bioreactors have long histories in other industries that rely on animal cell culture.
+At present, many cultivated meat manufacturers use existing bioreactor models, while exploring modifications to simplify their design and make them more cost-effective.

 Innovations in bioreactor technology represent a large whitespace opportunity

 Current models of bioreactors are not necessarily optimized for cultivated meat production.
-This is because the bioreactor and overall bioprocess design are influenced by the selection of cell type and its properties (e.g., anchorage dependence), the cell culture media composition, and intended end product.
+This is because the bioreactor and overall bioprocess design are influenced by the selection of cell type and its properties (e.g., anchorage dependence), the cell culture media cost and composition, and the intended end product.

-While some aspects of proliferation and differentiation overlap with other industries, cultivated meat manufacturers must optimize those operations efficiently at very large scales and very low costs throughout the process.
-This suggests that novel bioreactor and facilities designs may be pursued in the cultivated meat industry.
+While some aspects of proliferation and differentiation overlap with other industries, cultivated meat manufacturers must optimize those operations efficiently at massive scales and very low costs throughout the process.
+This suggests that novel bioreactor and facility designs may be pursued in the cultivated meat industry.

 Funding and consortia focused on bioreactors and process scale-up have begun to mobilize

-Discovering what aspects of existing bioreactors may be changed or how new bioreactors may be designed is an area of active research.
-In industry, several patents consider bioreactor modifications or novel designs, while B2B companies aim to develop novel bioreactors for cultivated meat manufacturers, including those that operate continuously.
+Discovering how to modify existing bioreactors or design new ones is an active research area.
+In industry, several patents consider bioreactor modifications or improved designs, while B2B companies aim to develop customized bioreactors for cultivated meat manufacturers, including those that operate continuously.

 Multiple companies and other stakeholders have formed the Cultivated Meat Modeling Consortium, which aims to apply computational modeling techniques to answer questions related to bioprocess design that may otherwise be overly resource- or time-intensive to pursue.
-Additional collaborations between cultivated meat manufacturers, life science companies, food manufacturers, and researchers experienced in fermentation and bioprocess scale-up may fare well in accelerating R&D in this area.
+Additional collaborations between cultivated meat manufacturers, life science companies, food manufacturers, and researchers experienced in fermentation and bioprocess scale-up may accelerate R&D in this area.

 Bioprocess design challenges